manjugb/cgm-QandA/READMEQA.md

 # QuestionAndAnswer

 # Code src/main/java
-  ##Added DataAccess hanlding class(IncorrectResultSizeDataAccessException) this would handle the exception from negative  cases like   with    invalid data while submit querry into into database using flush and saveflush
+1.Added DataAccess hanlding class(IncorrectResultSizeDataAccessException) this would handle the exception from negative  cases like with invalid data while submit querry into into database using flush and saveflush
-  -Added the comments what the class and methods do, this would helpul to new people,product team to understand the in betterway.
+2.Added the comments what the class and methods do, this would helpul to new people,product team to understand the in betterway.
 # tests src/test/java
-  -Added the comments what the class and methods do, this would helpul to new people,product team to understand the in betterway.
+1.Added the comments what the class and methods do, this would helpul to new people,product team to understand the in betterway.
-  -Modified some of the existing test methods and code
+2.Modified some of the existing test methods and code

 # Features covered with tests